intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics-react.md

 layout: docs
 category: Unity 7
 ---
-This course gives an overview of Unity React UI configuration.
+This course gives an overview of Unity React UI configuration for document management.

 # Unity Configuration File